Orchard Road retail property guide: what S$5,455 psf at Paragon tells us about the market

 What CICT just paid for Paragon

-The S$3.9 billion price works out to S$5,455 psf on Paragon's 714,915 sq ft of net lettable area, split between 491,817 sq ft of retail and 223,098 sq ft of medical and office space.
-Annual net property income is approximately S$152 million, giving an overall yield of 3.9 percent (4.1 percent on the retail component, 3.4 percent on medical and office).
+The S$3.9 billion sticker translates to S$5,455 per square foot on Paragon's 714,915 sq ft of net lettable area, with 491,817 sq ft of luxury retail across the lower floors and a 223,098 sq ft tower of medical suites and office space above.
+Annual net property income runs around S$152 million, giving a blended yield of 3.9 percent: 4.1 percent on the retail half, 3.4 percent on the medical and office half.

 Two things made institutional capital comfortable paying that number.
-First, Paragon's tenant mix combines defensive medical income (long leases, sticky tenants) with luxury retail that has limited substitutes on the island.
-Second, no new Orchard mall is being built.
-Future supply on the corridor is effectively zero, while tourist arrivals and high-net-worth catchment continue to grow.
+Paragon's tenant mix layers defensive medical income (long leases, sticky tenants) over luxury retail that has limited substitutes anywhere on the island.
+And no new Orchard mall is being built.
+Future supply on the corridor is effectively zero, while tourist arrivals and the high-net-worth catchment keep growing.

 What District 9 retail actually rents for, by floor and unit size